mjacobs02/GenAI-Education/_build/html/_sources/dangers_ai.md

 Governments and courts are now grappling with how to regulate AI while balancing innovation with intellectual property rights.
 Some proposals include requiring AI companies to obtain licenses for copyrighted material, compensating original creators, or restricting AI training datasets to public domain and open-license sources.
 The outcome of these legal battles will shape the future of AI development and determine whether large-scale model training must adhere to stricter copyright protections.

 As AI systems become more integrated into education and research, they raise significant copyright concerns.
 Understanding these issues is crucial for responsible use of AI.
-Below are answers to key questions to help you navigate AI’s copyright challenges.

 ```{dropdown} 1.
 Who Owns AI-Generated Work?
 Who Owns the Work?